jidongxiao/CSCI1200-DataStructures/hws/02_ride_sharing/README.md

 ```

 This technique is known as the "Include Guards".
 Include guards ensure that the compiler will process a header file only once, no matter how many times it is included.

+## FAQs

+1. Q: Is the requested vehicle type from a rider's perspective a strict requirement for finding a matching driver?
+Or is it just a preference.
+Essentially, if a rider requests Economy and there is no available drivers for Economy, but available drivers with other vehicle types, should we output that no driver could be found, or match the nearest driver with different vehicle type?

+A: It is a strict requirement.
+Do not pick a different vehicle type for the rider.

+2. Q: What is the precision of the output distance?
+Is it one decimal place or significant figures or holding a certain number of spaces?
+Do we round up round down or simply trim it down?

+A: Same as Uber.
+One decimal place.
+Just trim it.
+For example, if the distance is 11.4571 miles, you should output 11.4 miles, instead of 11.5 miles.

 ## Program Requirements & Submission Details